 Converting A Shed Into A Home Is a Popular Option

 Converting a suitable shed into a livable space is a great option for many people to have affordable tiny homes.
 From a pre-fab shed to a shed shell from shed manufacturers (try saying that phrase quickly), a lot of people are finding the overall cost for a livable tiny home makes this the best option to meet their need for personal dwellings.

 In the spring of 2011, tornadoes ripped through west-central Louisiana over the course of several days.
 These storms left hundreds homeless.
 As a surprising solution, useable spaces were created by converting a backyard shed or prefab shell into a tiny new home.

 I knew a couple of families who joined two sheds together to make a larger home for themselves.

 Even a small shed can be turned into a pleasant living area for one person.
 Customizing them takes less money, less time, and less material than the traditional cost of building.

 You can even add a front porch although many of them come with a porch already built on.
 You can create more natural light indoors by replacing or adding windows.

 Before You Make the Initial Investment

 - Sheds are just that, a shed.
-As they are, they are not suited as a residential building.
-There are a few things you will need to consider before you rush out and buy your own shed.
+As they are, they are not suited as residential buildings.
+There are a few things you will need to consider about turning a shed into a tiny house before you rush out and buy one.